weiweicui/PowerBI-Routemap/docs/index.md

 * Update 1.2.12:
     * Fix some bugs.
     * Adjust the **Glyphs - End** panel: Now you can choose from four different directions for your custom shapes or images.
+* Update 1.3.1:
+    * Fix the tooltip may not update issue.

 # How to Use (Latest Version)
 * Required fields: